MattiaTinfena/AdvancedRobotProgramming-Assignment/README.md

 - Configuration & JSON Parsing:
     - cJSON_Parse(), cJSON_GetObjectItemCaseSensitive(), cJSON_Print(), and cJSON_Delete() handle reading, modifying, and freeing configuration data.

-In addition, writeSecure() ensure safe file operations, allowing to modify a specific line while preventing concurrent writes.
+In addition, writeSecure() and readSecure() ensure safe file operations. writeSecure() modifies a specific line while preventing concurrent writes, and readSecure() reads a line with safe shared access.
+Lastly, readInputMsg() and writeInputMsg() facilitate IPC via pipes by reading and writing the InputMessage structure, logging errors, and terminating on failure.

 ### Target and Obstacle